 Self-care in quarantine must include physical activities if you want to stay healthy.
 From day one, set yourself an activity program.
 It might be just for fifteen minutes a day, but it makes the whole difference.
 Here are some ideas.

 A great new habit to develop during your quarantine is to start practising The 5 Tibetan Rites (you will find videos on YouTube).
 A friend of mine swears by the benefits she sees day after day, and it takes just a few minutes a day!

 Yoga fits naturally into a quarantine lifestyle because it does not require excessive spending of energy.
 As I said, your energy levels will go down in the second week; you will see how true the saying is “spend energy to gain energy”.
 Yoga is great because it also allows you to stretch every element of your body.
-As you will be laying down or sitting during most of the time in the 14 days, you need a good stretching routine.
+As you will be laying down or sitting most of the time in the 14 days, you need a good stretching routine.
 The best is to do it twice a day for at least 10 minutes.

 Start dancing!
 Now is the time to dance as never before.
 There is no one to see you or judge your music choices.
 Open YouTube, get some dancing inspiration and have fun!
 Again, on YouTube, there are some great home-based exercise sessions for which you don’t need any equipment.

 Practice gratitude and observation

-Be grateful for the place you are – well taken care of and at best comfort you can ask for in the circumstances.
+Be grateful for the place you are – well taken care of and at the best comfort you can ask for in the circumstances.
 Observation is necessary for your own feelings and emotions.
 The best way to do it – observe the changing landscape of the city or any other peaceful environment you might find yourself in.
 Nature is the greatest healer and helps us slow down our thoughts and gain perspective on life.